jsoslow2/fantasy-football-models/README.md

 ## website

 Visit [fantasyfootballmodels.com](https://fantasyfootballmodels.com)

-all of the website was built primarily through ChatGPT as I don't know webdev - so this is all an experiment.
+The website was built primarily through ChatGPT as I don't know webdev - so this is all an experiment.
 If it works, yay!
 If not, we'll learn.
 You gotta be arena maxxing.

 ## Installation